EliaTogni/Univault/Classes/Simulation.md

 Having this error estimate is great theoretically, that is, it let us know if we are in a good track.
 Enventually, we also get to the parameter we are looking for and even more, by repeating the experiment over and over again.
 Let's suppose that for a specific system, $\sigma = 1.2$: what is the error you expect to get by $100$ repetitions?
 We compute and obtain $\frac{1.2}{\sqrt{100}} = \frac{1.2}{10} = 0.12$.
 We have no guarantee that the error will be this value but the probability of it being greater will become lower and lower with the increasing of the measurements.

-The more precision we ask for, the more repetitions we need to do.
+The more precision we ask for, the more repetitions we need to do and, therefore, the higher the probability of actually reaching that precision.
+These quantities depends one another and we can fix two of them and find the third one that is helping us in matching the theoretical understanding that we have.

+Let's consider the pharmacy example and assume we want to understand the expected time that the prescription needs to be fill from the coming of the prescription in the shop.
+We already know the time the prescription needs when the pharmacist starts working on it but since there is the queueing system, the actual time from the arrival may be different.
+So, ti

 -----